up to Vocation

 A cartwheel is a gymnastic move where you go over sideways onto your hands and keep turning around like the wheel of a cart.
 Cartwheels are great fun to do on the beach or on a lawn.

 You catch something when it is flying through the air towards you and you grab it with your hands.
-Dogs can catch things like ball balls and frisbees in their mouths.
+Dogs can catch things like balls and frisbees in their mouths.

 Chewing is when you put food in your mouth and keep pressing or grinding it between your teeth until it is soft and mushy enough to swallow.